vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       *args*
          Arguments for the filter.

       Returns a map containing the filter's return value(s).
-The caller gets ownership of the map.
-Use getError_\ () to check if the filter was invoked successfully.
+The caller takes ownership of the map.
+Use mapGetError_\ () to check if the filter was invoked successfully.

-      Most filters will either add an error to the map, or one or more clips with the key "clip".
+      Most filters will either set an error, or one or more clips with the key "clip".
 The exception to this are functions, for example LoadPlugin, which doesn't return any clips for obvious reasons.